KarolZSE/Spooky/README.md

 # Spooky
 You've been chosen for a dangerous mission!
 Deep in the underground there have been reports of people spotting ghosts!
 Your objective is clear: to eliminate all of the ghost in the underground!
-Stay sharp as the will scare you!
 Are you ready to face them?

 # Gameplay
 First you have to walk a dark corridor - don't worry nothing scary here...